NEW! North Fork Watercraft Inspections in Polebridge in 2021

 On the surface things look fine, but in the past stocking of non-native fish changed the ecosystems of most park lakes.
 These fish out compete native species for food and habitat.
 We need to prevent additional non-native species of animals or plants from accidentally being introduced, because each small change effects the overall health of park waters.

 Now there is a new and serious threat.
 Imagine a future where going to your favorite rock-skipping beach, you find the shoreline matted with tens of thousands of small mussel shells, with everything cemented together in a sharp, smelly mess.
 Imagine once productive fisheries wiped out by these new invaders.
-It's not science fiction, impacts are already occurring in waters in the Great Lakes, eastern provinces and states, the prairies and plains, and more recently in the southwest United States.
+It's not science fiction, impacts are already occurring in waters in the Great Lakes, eastern provinces and states, the prairies and plains, and more recently in the Southwestern United States.

 Protecting the waters of the Peace Park requires immediate action, both by the parks and by every boater.
-This summer Glacier National Park will step up its boat inspection and permit program, and Waterton Lakes National Park will begin inspecting and permitting boats as well.

-Glacier National Park Permit Regulations
+Glacier National Park Watercraft Launch Regulations

 Waterton Lakes National Park Permit Regulations